jadabau/BAUTISTA-Python-Portfolio/README.md

-# ✳️ BAUTISTA Python Portfolio
+# ✳️ Jada's Python Portfolio

 Welcome to my **Data Science Portfolio**! 📊 Here, I will be showcasing projects demonstrating my skills in **Python and visualization**.
 This is my growing collection of **hands-on data science work** 🌟